 Depart early to visit the Petrified Forest national monument, a stunning collection of fossilized tree trunks approximately 280 million years old.
 Continue to our lodge in the Etosha National Park area, considered the greatest wildlife sanctuary in Namibia.
 This afternoon, take a game drive in an open safari vehicle to view the abundant wildlife.
 At sunrise, embark on another game drive, and keep your camera at the ready to capture elephants, lions, leopards, and endangered black rhinos.
 The remainder of the day is free to relax at our lodge, take a swim, or join our CEO for another game drive.
 (2B)

 Visit the Cheetah Conservation Fund, an organization National Geographic has supported.
 Tour the facility and learn from one of its researchers about ongoing efforts to study, monitor, and protect cheetahs.
 Then enjoy a game drive to view some of these amazing animals up close.
 Later, return to Windhoek.
 (1B, 1L)

-Fly to Zimbabwe and take a guided tour along the trails of the awe-inspiring Victoria Falls.
-Gain insight into everyday life during a walk through the local market and dinner at a family homestead.
-The next day, enjoy free time for optional activities, including a river safari, whitewater rafting, canoeing, or even a flight over the falls.
+Fly to Zimbabwe and gain insight into everyday life during a walk through the local market and dinner at a family homestead.
+The next day, take a guided tour along the trails of the awe-inspiring Victoria Falls.
+In the afternoon, enjoy free time for optional activities, including a river safari, canoeing, or even a flight over the falls.
 (2B, 1D)